ramsricharan/QR-Attendance/README.md

    Signup workflow of users.
 Firebase Database is used to store the attendance and other user information.
    Firebase Storage is used to store the QRCodes and Profile Images.
    * Used **AVFoundation** library to generating and providing camera view for scanning the code.
-   * Used **CoreLocation Service** to get the users location which is used to validate their presence in the class.ffd
+   * Used **CoreLocation Service** to get the users location which is used to validate their presence in the class.
+   * Implemented basic animaitons using **Core Animation**.

    ## Demos
    **Demo Video:** [Youtube](https://www.youtube.com/watch?v=ttO0YJeC_aI&feature=youtu.be)
    **Deocumentation:** [Download PDF](https://drive.google.com/open?id=1ceZpQ5zsIT0cVKSUYMflW-XmKAVDRHYX)